Chronic Obstructive Pulmonary Disease (COPD): How to Qualify for Social Security Disability

 Listing 3.02(A) requires a spirometry test which shows your FEV1 (volume of air exhaled in one second) is equal or less than a given amount depending on your height.
 Table I in the listing states, for example, that a person who is 5’5″ meets the listing with an FEV1 of 1.25 or below.
-Those 6’0″ and over must have an FEV1 of no more than 1.65.
+That 6’0 ″ and over must have an FEV1 of no more than 1.65.

 Listing 3.02(B) references chronic restrictive ventilatory disease.
 This is marked by decreased lung volume.
 A spirometry test can also be utilized to meet this listing.
 If your FVC (forced vital capacity) is less than or equal to the amounts in Table II of the listing, you will meet the requirements of the listing.

-Listing 3.02(C) involves claimants whose lungs cannot properly oxygenate their blood.
-The important test results here are the DLCO (diffusing capacity of lungs for carbon monoxide), the PO2 (pressure of oxygen in arterial blood), and the PCO2 (pressure of carbon dioxide in arterial blood).
+Listing 3.02(C) involves claimants whose lungs cannot correctly oxygenate their blood.
+The essential test results here are the DLCO (diffusing capacity of lungs for carbon monoxide), the PO2 (pressure of oxygen in arterial blood), and the PCO2 (pressure of carbon dioxide in arterial blood).

-If your condition is not severe enough to meet the requirements of listing 3.02, you may still be able to prove that your COPD has reduced your breathing capacity to such an magnitude that there are no jobs you can do, or at least no jobs that you know how to do, given your age, education, and experience.
+If your condition is not severe enough to meet the requirements of listing 3.02, you may still be able to prove that your COPD has reduced your breathing capacity to such a magnitude that there are no jobs you can do or at least no jobs that you know how to do, given your age, education, and experience.